Are you prepared for tax day?

 • Any childcare expenses or medical costs

-The 2022 tax year ended December 31, but you still have time before Tax Day 2023 to max out some of your accounts and reduce your taxable income.
-For example, the deadline to contribute to an individual retirement account (IRA) or a health savings account (HSA) for the 2022 tax year is April 18, 2023.
-That means you may still be able to put more funds in these accounts—up to the IRS 2022 maximums of:
+The 2025 tax year ended December 31, but you still have time before Tax Day 2026 to max out some of your accounts and reduce your taxable income.
+For example, the deadline to contribute to an individual retirement account (IRA) or a health savings account (HSA) for the 2025 tax year is generally April 15, 2026.
+That means you may still be able to put more funds in these accounts—up to the IRS 2025 maximums of:

 What about your employer-sponsored 401(k) plan?
-While the window to contribute the IRS maximum to this type of account for the 2022 tax year closed for many employees on December 31, 2022, you can contribute for the 2023 tax year—up to $22,500,5 as well as a $7,500 catch-up contribution if you’re age 50 and over at any time during the 2023 calendar year.6 So consider saving more now.
-It can help you reduce your taxable income for 2023 tax filing purposes as you continue to build your nest egg.
+The window to contribute the IRS maximum to this type of account for the 2025 tax year closed for many employees on December 31, 2025.
+However, for the 2026 tax year you can contribute up to $24,500, as well as a $8,000 catch-up contribution if you’re age 50 and over at any time during the 2026 calendar year.
+The $8,000 catch-up amount increases to $11,250 if you’re age 60 to 63.4 So, if you are continuing to build your nest egg, consider saving more now.
+It can help you reduce your taxable income for 2026 tax filing purposes.

 • Gather the right tax and financial data from your investment accounts